Big Learning with Bayesian Methods: Introduction

 \subsection{Big Bayesian Learning}

-Though Bayesian methods have been widely used in ML, skepticism often arises when we talking about Bayesian methods for big data~\cite{Jordan:2011}.
+Though Bayesian methods have been widely used in machine learning and many other areas, skepticism often arises when we talking about Bayesian methods for big data~\cite{Jordan:2011}.
 Practitioners also criticize that Bayesian methods are often too slow for even small-scaled problems, owning to many factors such as the non-conjugacy models with intractable integrals.
 Nevertheless, Bayesian methods have several advantages on dealing with: \begin{enumerate} \item {\bf Uncertainty}: our world is an uncertain place because of physical randomness, incomplete knowledge, ambiguities and contradictions.
-Bayesian methods provide a principled theory for combining prior knowledge and uncertain evidence. \item {\bf Flexibility}: Bayesian methods are intuitively simple and flexible.
-Hierarchical Bayesian modeling offers a flexible tools for characterizing uncertainty, missing values, latent structures, and more. \item {\bf Adaptivity}: The dynamics and uncertainty of Big Data require that our models should be adaptive when the learning scenarios change.
+Bayesian methods provide a principled theory for combining prior knowledge and uncertain evidence to make sophisticated inference of hidden factors and predictions. \item {\bf Flexibility}: Bayesian methods are conceptually simple and flexible.
+Hierarchical Bayesian modeling offers a flexible tool for characterizing uncertainty, missing values, latent structures, and more.
+Moreover, regularized Bayesian inference (RegBayes)~\cite{Zhu:regBayes14} further augments the flexibility by introducing an extra dimension (i.e., a posterior regularization term) to incorporate domain knowledge or to optimize a learning objective.
+Finally, there exist very flexible algorithms (e.g., Markov Chain Monte Carlo) to perform posterior inference. \item {\bf Adaptivity}: The dynamics and uncertainty of Big Data require that our models should be adaptive when the learning scenarios change.
 Nonparametric Bayesian methods provide elegant tools to deal with situations in which phenomena continue to emerge as data are collected~\cite{Hjort:2010}.
 Moreover, the Bayesian updating rule and its variants are sequential in nature and suitable for dealing with big data streams. \item {\bf Overfitting}: Although the data volume grows exponentially, the predictive information grows slower than the amount of Shannon information~\cite{Bialek:2001}, while our models are becoming increasingly large by leveraging powerful computers, such as the deep networks with billions of parameters.
 It implies that our models are increasing their capacity faster than the amount of information that we need to fill them with, therefore causing serious overfitting problems that call for effective regularization~\cite{Srivastava:2014}. \end{enumerate}

 Therefore, Bayesian methods are becoming increasingly relevant in the big data era~\cite{Welling:2014} to protect high capacity models against overfitting, and to allow models adaptively updating their capacity.
 However, the application of Bayesian methods to big data problems runs into a computational bottleneck that needs to be addressed with new (approximate) inference methods.